-The S-57 feature file contains features such as rocks, islets, MHW line, Mean Lower Low Water (MLLW) line, kelp areas, and has replaced the traditional smooth sheet.
-All features have been generated and attributed using CARIS software.
+The S-57 feature file contains features such as rocks, islets, the 4, 8 and 12m depth curves, MHW line and kelp areas.
+All features have been generated and attributed using CARIS BASE Editor software.

-MHW and MLLW lines have been interpolated and edited where necessary using CARIS.
+MHW and depth curve lines have been interpolated and edited where necessary using CARIS.
 The BASE Surface has been used as the source for the interpolation of linework.

-The MHW line was also quality controlled against georeferenced imagery mosaics to check for correct interpolation of the data, particularly in areas of white water and drying rocks or islets close to the coast.
+The MHW line was also quality controlled against georeferenced imagery mosaics to check for correct interpolation of the data, particularly in areas of over-hanging vegetation, white water and drying rocks or islets close to the coast.